Slow food Speedy next day delivery

 At 3½ weeks old they are taken the short distance up onto the open hillside above the homestead.
 They are in groups of no more than 250 and they have shelter in tents by night and plenty of space to roam freely in the fresh hillside air by day.
 It is so important to us that they have plenty of

-We only feed a simple cereal diet to supplement the grass they eat, so that they grow slowly and develop strong bones, real leg muscles (big drumsticks!) and a texture which is so different from the ones we grew back in Kent!
+We only feed a simple cereal diet to supplement the grass they eat, so that they grow slowly and develop strong bones, real leg muscles (which means big drumsticks!) and a texture which is so different from the ones we grew back in Kent!

 At 12 weeks old we slaughter them individually by hand, on the farm.

 Properly Free Range